Joby Tests Air Taxis in NYC

 Key Takeaways

-Joby Aviation has begun testing its electric vertical takeoff and landing (eVTOL) aircraft in New York City, completing multiple test flights from John F. Kennedy International Airport to various heliports across the city.
+Joby Aviation has begun testing its electric vertical takeoff and landing (eVTOL) aircraft in New York City, completing multiple test flights from John F. Kennedy International Airport to various heliports across the city as part of a week-long campaign.

 The company's aircraft, which resembles a cross between a helicopter and a drone, is capable of speeds up to 200mph according to The Guardian and can travel from JFK to midtown Manhattan in about 10 minutes.
 This significantly reduces travel time compared to cars or public transport.